driusan/bug/Roadmap.md

 # Roadmap for bug

 ## v0.3:
-- bug-serve should have feature parity with bug
 - More options for bug create
 - Include method of defining stable identifiers
+- bug-serve should have feature parity with bug
 - bug-import tool should be able to import from other issue trackers

 ## v0.2:
-- Should have git pre-commit hook to automatically regenerate roadmap
 - Roadmap sorting should collate better
 - Roadmap should indicate status and priority
 - Better handling of whitespace in issue titles